dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-NORM_EXPR_VALUES: a data frame containing normalized expression values for a series of samples, with rows corresponding to features (mRNA, mature miRNAs) and columns to samples
+_NORM_EXPR_VALUES_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features (mRNA, mature miRNAs) and columns to samples
-feature_list: a character vector containing the features (mRNAs, mature miRNAs) to be studied.
+_feature_list_: a character vector containing the features (mRNAs, mature miRNAs) to be studied.
-feature_type: type of data.
+_feature_type_: type of data.
 Possible options: mRNA, miRNA
-cor_pval_cutoff: a correlation p-value threshold to define the most significant interactions
+_cor_pval_cutoff_: a correlation p-value threshold to define the most significant interactions
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__